 - 13.1.
-In the event that the Employer determines it is necessary to train employees for the purpose of working as temporary transfers, a notice will be posted on the bulletin board for seven(7) calendar days, in accordance with Article 24, Vacancies and Job Bidding. - 13.2.
+In the event that the Employer determines it is necessary to train employees for the purpose of working as temporary transfers, a notice will be posted on the bulletin board for seven (7) calendar days, in accordance with Article 24, Vacancies and Job Bidding. - 13.2.
 All existing Laborers or Utility Workers who have not been trained and/or certified as qualified for any other job classification who desire to enter a training program for Biological Operator, Sludge Processing Operator, or Incinerator Operator provided by the Authority will be required to achieve a minimum score of 70% on the Authority's Basic Skills Test (BST), provided they meet the minimum qualifications for these positions. - 13.3.
 All current employees not covered by Section 13.2 shall not be required to take the BST and will be eligible to enter the Authority-provided training program, provided they meet the minimum qualifications for the job title training program. - 13.4.
 Seniority will prevail in selecting the number of employees qualified to enter the training program. - 13.5.
-The training program consists of at least twenty (20) continuous working days.
+The training program consists of fifteen (15) working days and may not interfere with operational needs.
+It should be completed in 30 working days.
+The trainee can request to be allowed to take the test any time after a ten day training period if the employee and management mutually agree.
 At the end of the training period the employee(s), where specific training has been given, will be required to achieve a minimum score of 70% on the skills test specific to the job classification for which the employee has trained.
-Should the employee fail to achieve the minimum score required, the employee will be provided an additional ten (10) days of training then be administered the same job specific test.
+Should the employee fail to achieve the minimum score required, the employee will be provided an additional fifteen (15) days of training then be administered the same job specific test.
 Failure to achieve the minimum score will deem the employee not minimally qualified for the job classification.
 The employee shall not be eligible to bid on entry into a training program for the same job classification for a period of 12 months.
 The failure to be minimally qualified for one specific job classification will not prevent the employee from bidding for training for another job classification. - 13.6.
 Employees shall have up to 2 1/2 hours to complete the Job Specific Test (JST).
-The test shall be administered during the second shift and in an environment conducive to test taking. - 13.7.
+The test shall be administered during the First shift and in an environment conducive to test taking. - 13.7.
 The employee shall have the right to review the JST and the employee's answers, as well as the correct answers, with a Shop Steward present, and be given the test results, whether passed or failed, within one week of completing the exam.
 The Union shall have the right to question and challenge any specific question(s) on the JST which is inappropriate or not job specific. - 13.8.
-Section 13.5. shall not be construed to apply to training and testing on new equipment.
+Section 13.5 shall not be construed to apply to training and testing on new equipment.
 Where training for new equipment is provided by the vendor, the length of training shall be as specified by the vendor.
 If training is provided by the Authority, it shall be one (1) day in length or as appropriate.